Tarab-Imam/cprogram/README.md

 # Cprogram
-This is going to be my first program in C.
+It is going to be my first program in C.